The Blink Indoor Camera is easy to set up and records high-quality video footage.

 Blink Indoor Camera pricing

-The Blink Indoor is also cheaper than Blink’s Outdoor model by about $20.
-You miss out on weather resistance, but otherwise, the features of the Blink Outdoor and the Blink Indoor are basically the same.
+The Blink Indoor is also cheaper than Blink’s Outdoor model by about $10.
+When choosing an indoor camera instead of an outdoor camera, you miss out on weather resistance, but otherwise, the features of the Blink Outdoor and the Blink Indoor are basically the same.

 Blink cloud subscription